vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### Do other encryption functions, such as vSAN data-at-rest encryption and full VM Encryption, have specific license level requirements?

 Yes, other encryption functions, such as vSAN data-at-rest encryption and full VM Encryption, are available at specific license levels.

-### Does VMware Cloud on AWS support vTPM?

-Yes.
-On VMware Cloud on AWS version 1.20 and newer, you can simply add vTPM devices to your workloads.

-### Does the Google Cloud VMware Engine support vTPM?

-Yes.
-More information can be found on the [VMware Cloud Tech Zone](https://vmc.techzone.vmware.com/virtual-trusted-platform-module-vtpm-20-google-cloud-vmware-engine).

 ### Is a vTPM equivalent to a "TPM 2.0?"